-Responsible Alpha's Governance Disclosure Reporting 2-10 Nomination and selection of the highest governance body The Board, as of 2023, is the highest governance body.
-2-11 Chair of the highest governance body The Board, as of 2023, is the highest governance body.
+Responsible Alpha's Governance Disclosure Reporting 2-10 Nomination and selection of the highest governance body The Board, as of 2024, is the highest governance body.
+Directors were selected by President and CEO, Gabriel Thoumi, with a focus on relevant organizational competencies.
+2-11 Chair of the highest governance body The Board, as of 2024, is the highest governance body.
 2-12 Role of the highest governance body in overseeing the management of impacts Development: The President and CEO, having been actively involved in sustainable development, ESG, and climate risk since 2006, has placed sustainability, climate, and ESG policies and practices at the core of Responsible Alpha's business.
 He has directly adopted the CFA Code of Ethics and Standards of Professional Conduct for Responsible Alpha as a requirement for all contractors at Responsible Alpha.
 Furthermore, Responsible Alpha has collaborated with various organizations like Principles for Responsible Investment and UN Global Compact to guide the firm's strategic growth.
 The CEO is also supported by the independent contractors and advisors for the development of policies.
-Identify and manage impacts: The President and CEO, as the highest governing body of Responsible Alpha, was the initiator of this sustainability report according to the GRI standards and hence reviewed the development of the material impacts.
+Diligence: The Board, as the highest governing body of Responsible Alpha, was the initiator of this sustainability report according to the GRI standards and hence reviewed the development of the material impacts.
 The CEO sent the survey to the stakeholders and asked for their confirmation on the material topics chosen.
 He also spoke to some of these stakeholders to understand their views.
 Based on the results, the CEO directly started the process of developing the new policies needed for Responsible Alpha.
-Effectiveness: It is the second year of reporting of Responsible Alpha.
-The consultant manual has been developed at the end of 2023 with all the relevant policies, and other additional documents such as the DEI, Staff Resource Council (SRC) policies or climate change and sustainability commitments will be done and implemented in 2024.
-The effectiveness will be measured from the reporting year 2024.
-2-13 Delegation of responsibility for managing impacts As mentioned above, Responsible Alpha had no staff in 2023 to delegate this management responsibility.
-More will be developed in terms of reporting for the year 2024 2-14 Role of the highest governing body in sustainable reporting See 2-5 and 2-12.
+Effectiveness: It is the third year of reporting of Responsible Alpha.
+The firm's contractor manual has been developed at the end of 2023 with all the relevant policies, and other additional documents such as the DEI, Staff Resource Council (SRC) policies or climate change and sustainability commitments will be done and implemented in 2024.
+2-13 Delegation of responsibility for managing impacts As mentioned above, Responsible Alpha had no staff in 2024 to delegate this management responsibility.
+2-14 Role of the highest governing body in sustainable reporting See 2-5 and 2-12.

-Responsible Alpha's Governance Disclosure Reporting 2-15 Conflicts of interest Responsible Alpha has no cross-board membership and no outside controlling shareholders.
-In 2022, all independent contractors were expected to behave in a professional and diligent manner and required to sign the CFA Code of Ethics and Standards of Professional Conduct.
-The part VI of this Code is specifically addressing Conflicts of interest (disclosure, priority of transactions and referral fees).
-2-16 Communication of critical concerns As per 2023, grievance mechanisms were developed to be instituted in 2024.
-In 2023 we brought on an HR specialist for critical concerns and team dialogue.
-2-17 Collective knowledge of the highest governing body The President and CEO, as the highest governing body, is an authority in the field.
-He regularly speaks at conferences (see below), attends events and participates in various committees.
+Responsible Alpha's Governance Disclosure Reporting 2-15 Conflicts of interest Responsible Alpha has no outside controlling shareholders.
+In 2024, all independent contractors and board members were expected to behave in a professional and diligent manner and required to sign the CFA Code of Ethics and Standards of Professional Conduct.
+The part VI of the CFA Code specifically addresses conflicts of interest (disclosure, priority of transactions and referral fees).
+2-16 Communication of critical concerns Grievance mechanisms were instituted in 2024.
+The independent Staff Resources Council is enabled to address any grievances that may arise.
+2-17 Collective knowledge of the highest governing body The Board, as the highest governing body, is an comprised of industry experts with authority in the field.
+The CEO and President, Gabriel Thoumi, regularly speaks at conferences (see below), attends events and participates in various committees.
 He is fundamentally interested in advancing his skills and knowledge.
 See table and images on next two pages.